typsy-dev/documentation/xApi.md

 2. High availability
 3. Must be **asynchronous** (in other words, accept the xApi message from Typsy and immediately provide a valid [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)).
 The message is typically stored internally on a message queue for subsequent processing.
 4. It's preferable that the endpoint supports authentication.
-5. The endpoint must support idempotency - that is it must handle the same message being sent multiple times.
+5. It is highly recommended that the endpoint supports idempotency - that is it must handle the same message being sent multiple times.
 Should the same message be received multiple times a 2xx status code must be returned and the process to handle the duplicate message is internal to the customer system.
+Should you wish to reject the duplicate, provide a 409 status code.
 This is important as there are scenarios where the same message can be sent twice - for example requests for batch migration (where all messages from a previous time frame can be requested again) or if there was an error in the message (e.g. a calculation is incorrect) and the message (with the same id) must be sent again.

 ### Sample xApi message
 This is a sample message sent at course completion